laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

 The probability distribution function p(ψ,θ) represents the distribution of the different geometrical arrangements of edges’ angles, which we call a “chevron map”.
 We show here the histogram for non-animal natural images, illustrating the preference for co-linear edge configurations.
 For each chevron configuration, deeper and deeper red circles indicate configurations that are more and more likely with respect to a uniform prior, with an average maximum of about 3 times more likely, and deeper and deeper blue circles indicate configurations less likely than a flat prior (with a minimum of about 0.8 times as likely).
-Conveniently, this “chevron map” shows in one graph that non-animal natural images have on average a preference for co-linear and parallel edges, (the horizontal middle axis) and orthogonal angles (the top and bottom rows), along with a slight preference for co-circular configurations (for ψ =0 and ψ = ± 2 π, just above and below the central row).
+Conveniently, this “chevron map” shows in one graph that non-animal natural images have on average a preference for co-linear and parallel edges, (the horizontal middle axis) and orthogonal angles (the top and bottom rows), along with a slight preference for co-circular configurations (for ψ =0 and ψ = ± π/2, just above and below the central row).

 {{< /speaker_note >}}